charlesmacd/HD6805_Reader/README.md

 ## Exploiting non-user mode

 The most useful side effect of non-user mode is that the internal data bus multiplexed on port B outputs whatever internal memory location the program counter is currently addressing, allowing the entirety of the HD6805V1 address space to be read out.
-To control this process to dump ROM data a simple opcode like NOP or RSP can be driven on to port A and the HD6805 will continuously execute it, output data from the current internal address, and increment the program counter by one.
+To control this process to dump ROM data a simple 1-byte instruction like NOP or RSP can have their opcode driven on to port A and the HD6805 will continuously execute it, output data from the current internal address, and increment the program counter by one.
 This process can continue indefinitely until all ROM data has been read.

 ## Reset timing